Skip to main content

 Consider Your Financial Situation

 Assess your finances and insurance coverage.
-Yes, it is well known that outpatient treatment might be cheaper, but your insurance company may treat both inpatient and outpatient differently.
+Yes, it is well known that outpatient treatment can be cheaper, but your insurance company may treat inpatient and outpatient treatment differently.
 Knowing what is within your means would, therefore, help you make a decision.

 Consider Your Recovery Goals